 “It didn’t work,” she said.
 “It was almost as if they couldn’t grab ahold of me.
 Like I was slippery maybe?
 It was like I was protected from them.”

-Lance looked away from her then, staring off into the woods, and then mumbled something she missed.
+Lance turned away then, staring off into the woods, and mumbled something she missed.

 “What?” she asked.